Just like a human body operates with different body parts, a car has its distinctive parts that, when brought together, complete a car.

 Have you ever looked at the engine of your car and wondered what the names of car parts were?
-In this article, you’re going to explore the major components of a car and learn not only what the part is called, but also what it does.
+In this article, we will dive into different car body parts and learn their name along with their functions.

 The following are the main parts of the car body: